-- Enforcement cameras ("approved devices") to be certified by the Secretary of State; - 21 day discount for PCNs sent by post with evidence from an approved device; - Adjudicators will have the power to decide cases where procedural irregularity has taken place - for example where a charge certificate has been issued before an appeal has been decided: - Adjudicators will have the power to refer back to LA cases where a contravention has taken place but in mitigating circumstances; - Where authorities choose to clamp the current 15minute period before a vehicle in a parking place can be clamped or removed is changed to 30 minutes.
+- Enforcement cameras ("approved devices") to be certified by the Secretary of State; - 21 day discount for PCNs sent by post with evidence from an approved device except if the CEO has been prevented from serving the PCN or if the CEO did not have enough time to serve the PCN before the vehicle was driven away; - Adjudicators will have the power to allow appeals where procedural irregularity has taken place for example where a charge certificate has been issued before an appeal has been decided or the enforcement authority has failed to comply with some other procedural requirement in the Regulations: - Adjudicators will have the power to refer back to LA cases where a contravention has taken place but in mitigating circumstances; - Where authorities choose to clamp the current 15minute period before a vehicle in a parking place can be clamped or removed is changed to 30 minutes.
 However, the vehicles of persistent evaders may be clamped after 15 minutes. - Differential parking penalties to different contraventions depending on the seriousness of the contravention. - Details of procedures for representations and appeals on PCN